magic3007/ML-on-Silicon/README.md

 ### 2018 ASPLOS

 - ![#f03c15](./README.assets/000000-1586508058898.png) Bridge the Gap between Neural Networks and Neuromorphic Hardware with a Neural Network Compiler(Yu Ji, Youhui Zhang, Yuan Xie, Tsinghua University, UCSB)
+  - *transform a computation graph into hardware execution model that only consists of core-op, including max-pooling, convolution & quantization*
+  - See more info mapping & scheduling strategy in <u>TrueNorth</u>.

 ### 2018 FCCM